Habsburg-occupied Serbia (1686–1691): History

 In 1690, a full-scale Ottoman counter-offensive was launched, forcing Habsburg commanders and the Serbian Militia to retreat to the north.
-Ottoman atrocities provoked the Great Migration of the Serbs, led by Serbian Patriarch Arsenije III, who left the Patriarchal Monastery of Peć, and presided an Assembly of Serbian leaders, who met in Belgrade in 1690 and elected Emperor Leopold I as King of Serbia.
-Ottomans undertook the Siege of Belgrade (1690) and recaptured the city, but were stopped at the Battle of Slankamen (1691) in Syrmia.
+Ottoman atrocities provoked the Great Migration of the Serbs, led by Serbian Patriarch Arsenije III, who left the Patriarchal Monastery of Peć.
+Arriving to Belgrade, the patriarch presided an Assembly of Serbian ecclesiastical and military leaders, who met in Belgrade in June 1690 and elected emperor Leopold I as King of Serbia.
+The emperor responded in August 1690, by issuing the first privilegial charter to the Serbs, thus recognizing their religious and other rights and liberties.

+Ottomans undertook the Siege of Belgrade (1690) and recaptured the city in September 1690, but were stopped at the Battle of Slankamen (1691) in Syrmia.

 In 1693, Habsburg forces decided to recapture Belgrade.
-Imperial army, led by duke Charles Eugène de Croÿ, attacked the city and laid the siege, but Ottoman garrison organized a successful resistance and managed to repel the attack.
-During next few years, Ottomans made several attempts to recapture regions of Syrmia and Bačka, but were finally defeated at the Battle of Senta (1697) (modern Senta, in northern Serbia).
+An Imperial army, led by duke Charles Eugène de Croÿ, attacked the city and laid siege, but the Ottoman garrison organized a successful resistance and managed to repel the attack.
+During the next few years, the Ottomans made several attempts to recapture regions of Syrmia and Bačka, but were finally defeated at the Battle of Senta (1697) (modern Senta, in northern Serbia).

 The Habsburg withdrawal from the southern territories of present-day Serbia ran in parallel with the Great Serbian Migrations into the northern regions, remaining within the Habsburg monarchy.
 The war ended with the Treaty of Karlowitz in 1699 (signed in Sremski Karlovci in present-day northern Serbia), under which the territory of present-day Serbia was divided between the Ottoman Empire and the Habsburg Monarchy.
 According to the Treaty, most of the territory of present-day Serbia remained within the Ottoman Empire, while the region of Bačka and part of the region of Syrmia were assigned to the Habsburg Monarchy.